Pilot Club is a community-based volunteer service organization founded in 1921 in Macon, Georgia.

 In 1977, PI made the change from numbers to state names for Districts.
 District 10 became the Kentucky-Ohio-West Virginia (KY-OH-WV) District.

-Leadership from our District has been well represented through the years on the international level.
-Our members have served as PI Secretary, Treasurer, and Director, as well as Appointees.
-Five members have held the highest office, that of Pilot International President:
+Leadership from our District has been well represented through the years having five members serve as Pilot International Presidents:

-The 15 Pilot Clubs that comprise the KY-OH-WV are active in diverse projects, tailoring their service activities to suit the requirements of their own communities.
-Clubs in the KY-OH-WV District support Pilot International’s signature project, BrainMinders™, and Project LifeSaver in addition to other community service projects of special interest to their neighborhoods.
+12 Pilot Clubs that comprise the KY-OH-WV are active in diverse projects, tailoring their service activities to suit the needs of their communities.
+Clubs also support Pilot International’s signature projects that may be of special interest to their communities.

-New members are always needed to grow our organization and help meet local community needs.
+Our organization is always looking to grow our membership to help meet local community needs.
 If you are a current KY-OH-WV resident or are moving to the KY-OH-WV District and would like to enrich your life with important community service, consider visiting a local Pilot Club.
 Our rich tradition of friendship and service is waiting to be shared.